 Kerenza divides her time between playing in a classical environment and performing with bluegrass band The Coal Porters.

-They have just released their sixth studio album, fittingly called No 6, to which Kerenza contributing several songs and even sang for the first time.
+The Coal Porters have released their sixth studio album, fittingly called No 6, to which Kerenza contributing several songs and even sang for the first time.
+It was produced by legendary produced John Wood (Fairport Convention/ Nick Drake).

 She has recorded on albums by Adele, Noel Gallagher, the Spice Girls, KanyYe West, Cee-Lo Green, The Script, Pink, Paul Weller, One Direction, Celine Dion and Emeli Sande.
 She has performed live with singers as diverse as Tony Bennett, Josh Groban, Barry Manilow, Eric Clapton, Annie Lennox, Bryan Adams, Elaine Paige, Kylie Minogue, Sir Paul McCartney, Stereophonics, Ronan Keating, Sophie Ellis Bexter, Eric Clapton, the Beach Boys and toured with Adele, leading her orchestra.